Day trip from Rome to Pompeii : a complete guide on how to get there

 Top 10 things to see in Pompeii

 A small museum which we recommend visiting before exploring the ruins.
-The exhibitions and displays will give you valuable background information and help you understand what you’re going to see in Pompeii.
+The exhibitions and displays will give you valuable background information and help you understand what you’re going to see in Pompeii (skip the line with the ticket).

 Much like the Roman Forum in Rome, this was the center of political and social life.
 Look out for the Temple of Jupiter on the northern boundary and various other shrines and temples.